 North Carolina plays a major role in our end-of-year holidays: we lead the nation in sweet potato production and are also one of the largest producers of Christmas trees, producing over 20% of the nation’s real trees.

 This year, in the midst of the pandemic, tree prices have risen dramatically as a result of so-called “panic buying”.
 If you’ve waited to pick up a tree, move quickly!

 Before we break for the holidays ourselves, we’d like to share a few holiday facts and figures that relate to North Carolina.

-Approximate number of Christmas trees harvested in North Carolina in 2017, according to the USDA National Agricultural Statistics Services (NASS).
+Total sales in dollars of Christmas trees in 2019, according to the USDA National Agricultural Statistics Services (NASS).

-North Carolina ranked second only to Oregon, which harvested 4.7 million trees.
+North Carolina ranked second only to Oregon, which sold $110 million worth of Christmas trees.